-After spending a week in LA at the start of the summer, we headed North to Carmel and Big Sur.
+After spending a week in LA at the start of the summer, we headed North to explore the best things to do in Carmel with kids.
 This part of the coast looks very different to our last visit in 2015.

 In case you missed the news, this part of California has been hit hard by fires and landslides.
 This means a huge stretch of the famous Highway One coastal road is closed – and is likely to remain so for another year.

 Still there’s no reason not to visit.
 The only change is that you can’t drive directly along the coast to Big Sur, instead taking an inland route between San Simeon and Carmel.